UKCloud/documentation/articles/openshift/oshift-how-add-domains-proxy-allow-list.md

    ![whitelist ConfigMaps](images/oshift-proxy-configmap.png)

 >[!TIP]
->To whitelist all subdomains, precede the domain with a `.` for example `.domain.com`
+>To add all subdomains to the allow-list, precede the domain with a `.` for example `.domain.com`

 2. Click **Actions** then **Edit** to modify the values within the `proxy-whitelist.txt` key.
 Each domain should be on its own line: